rnice01/rnice01.github.io/_posts/getting-started.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Can AI teach me how to monitor my home network for bad actors?"
 date:   2025-05-23 14:52:03 -0400
-categories: jekyll update
+categories: AI, Cyber Security
 ---
 To help me learn, I asked AI to create me a roadmap of learning focused on detecting common vulnerabilities for a small home network and building a Phoenix